Ha-Duong-88/Credit_Risk_Analysis/README.md

 Oversampling_SMOTE.png![Oversampling_SMOTE](https://user-images.githubusercontent.com/80140082/124973262-287ed080-dfe0-11eb-92d3-25903ea4cb92.png)

-* The results are similar to the previous RandomOverSampler model.
+* The SMOTE model results are similar to the previous RandomOverSampler model.
 * The balanced accuracy score is 62%.
 * The high_risk precision is 1% with 64% sensitivity which makes a F1 score of 2%.
 * The precision for the low_risk population is 100% with a sensitivity of 64%.